 Master of Laws Courses:

-LL.M. in Intellectual Property
+LL.M. in Intellectual Property - Residential and Online

 The Intellectual Property Law program has been ranked among the Top 10 in the country since the rankings began nearly 30 years ago.
 The school’s library includes the only academic IP library in the Western Hemisphere and is designated an Official Patent and Trademark Resource Center.
 LL.M. students select classes from one of the most comprehensive lists of IP and technology law courses in the US.
 Students are eligible to apply for an editor position on IDEA, Franklin Pierce’s world-renowned Intellectual Property Journal.
 This program is offered in residential, hybrid, and distance learning formats.

-LL.M. in International Criminal Law & Justice
+LL.M. in International Criminal Law & Justice - Online

 The online International Criminal Law and Justice LLM is the only online transnational crime program from a Top 100 law school.
 UNH Franklin Pierce is a leader in this emerging field of the law.
 The International Criminal Law & Justice LL.M. is an excellent fit for practicing lawyers and scholars in diplomatic, criminal justice, military, and law enforcement communities around the world.
 Students will study transnational law, focused on domestic crimes with international implications.